-After various other spreadings resulting from where the wind pushed former PhD students, the development of Coq got multi-site with the development now realised by employees of Inria, the CNAM and Paris 7.
+After various other spreadings resulting from where the wind pushed former PhD students, the development of Coq got multi-site with the development now realised mainly by employees of Inria, the CNAM, Paris 7 and MINES.

-In the last five years, Hugo Herbelin and Matthieu Sozeau coordinated the development of the system, the official coordinator hat passed from Hugo to Matthieu in August 2016.
+In the last six years, Hugo Herbelin and Matthieu Sozeau coordinated the development of the system, the official coordinator hat passed from Hugo to Matthieu in August 2016.
 The ecosystem and development model changed greatly during this period, with a move towards an entirely distributed development model, integrating contributions from all over the world.
 While the system had always been open-source, its development team was relatively small, well-knit and gathered regularly at Coq working groups, and many developments on Coq were still discussed only by the few interested experts.

 The last years saw a big increase in opening the development to external scrutiny and contributions.
-This was supported by the "core" team which started moving development to the open github platform (including since 2017 its bug-tracker and wiki), made its development process public, starting to use public pull-requests to track the work of developers, organizing yearly hackatons/coding-sprints for the dissemination of expertise and developers & users meetings like the Coq Workshop and CoqPL, and, perhaps more annectodicaly, retransmitting Coq working groups on a public youtube channel.
+This was supported by the "core" team which started moving development to the open GitHub platform (including since 2017 its bug-tracker [60] and wiki), made its development process public, starting to use public pull requests to track the work of developers, organising yearly hackatons/coding-sprints for the dissemination of expertise and developers & users meetings like the Coq Workshop and CoqPL, and, perhaps more anecdotally, retransmitting Coq working groups on a public YouTube channel.

-This move was made possible thanks to the hiring of Maxime Dénès in 2016 as an Inria research engineer (in Sophia-Antipolis), and the work of Matej Košík (1-year research engineer) whose work involved making the development process more predictable, streamlined and to provide a higher level of quality to the whole system, while relieving researchers from some time-consuming software development tasks.
-Maxime Dénès is also working in collaboration with Yves Bertot to develop the Coq consortium, which aims to become the incarnation of the global Coq community and offer support for our users.
+This move was also supported by the hiring of Maxime Dénès in 2016 as an Inria research engineer (in Sophia-Antipolis), and the work of Matej Košík (2-year research engineer).
+Their work involved making the development process more predictable and streamlined and to provide a higher level of quality to the whole system.
+In September 2018, a second engineer, Vincent Laporte, was hired.
+Yves Bertot, Maxime Dénès and

+Vincent Laporte are developing the Coq consortium, which aims to become the incarnation of the global Coq community and to offer support for our users.

-Today the development of Coq involves participants from the Inria Project-teams pi.r2 (Paris), Marelle (Sophia-Antipolis), Toccata (Saclay), Gallinette (Nantes), Gallium (Paris), Deducteam (Saclay) and Camus (Strasboug), the LIX at École Polytechnique and the CRI Mines-ParisTech.
-Apart from those, active collaborators include members from MPI-Saarbrucken (D. Dreyer's group), KU Leuven (B. Jacobs group), MIT CSAIL (A. Chlipala's group, which hosts an Inria/MIT engineer, and N. Zeldovich's group), the Institute for Advanced Study in Princeton (from S. Awodey, T. Coquand and V. Voevodsky's Univalent Foundations program) and Intel (M. Soegtrop).
-The latest version Coq 8.7.1 had 46 contributors (counted from the start of 8.7 development), while 8.6 had 38 contributors.
+Today, the development of Coq involves participants from the Inria project-teams pi.r2 (Paris), Marelle (Sophia-Antipolis), Toccata (Saclay), Gallinette (Nantes), Gallium (Paris), and Camus (Strasboug), the LIX at École Polytechnique and the CRI Mines-ParisTech.
+Apart from those, active collaborators include members from MPI-Saarbrucken (D. Dreyer's group), KU Leuven (B. Jacobs group), MIT CSAIL (A. Chlipala's group, which hosted an Inria/MIT engineer, and N. Zeldovich's group), the Institute for Advanced Study in Princeton (from S. Awodey, T. Coquand and V. Voevodsky's Univalent Foundations program) and Intel (M. Soegtrop).
+The latest released version Coq 8.8.0 had 40 contributors (counted from the start of 8.8 development) and the upcoming Coq 8.9 has 54.

-On top of the developer community there is a much wider user community, as Coq is being used in many different fields.
-The Software Foundations series, authored by academics from the USA, along with the reference Coq'Art book by Bertot and Castéran [63], the more advanced Certified Programming with Dependent Types book by Chlipala [70] and the recent book on the Mathematical Components library by Mahboubi, Tassi et al. provide resources for gradually learning the tool.
+On top of the developer community, there is a much wider user community, as Coq is being used in many different fields.
+The Software Foundations series, authored by academics from the USA, along with the reference Coq'Art book by Bertot and Castéran [67], the more advanced Certified Programming with Dependent Types book by Chlipala [72] and the recent book on the Mathematical Components library by Mahboubi, Tassi et al. provide resources for gradually learning the tool.